 Cons: expensive, sizing

-The Upspring Baby c-Panty are designed especially for women who have had a caesarean birth.
+The Upspring Baby c-Panty are designed especially for women who have had a cesarean birth.
 The pants are compression grade to promote good blood flow and reduce swelling.
 They have an area of silicone gel lined right where your incision site.
 This is indented to help your wound heal quickly.

-The pants sit high up so your whole tummy benefits from the compression and your wound is protected.
+The pants sit high up, so your whole tummy benefits from the compression and your wound is protected.
 Moms who have worn these post section swear by them.
 The biggest concern was the price tag, but they are worth investing in at least one pair.

-Intimate Portal Maternity Bikini Panties
+4. Intimate Portal Maternity Under Bump Panties

 Pros: low rise, breathable cotton, comfortable, easy wash

-Cons: not suitable for C-section, sizes run small
+Cons: not suitable for C-section, sizes run smallOur Verdict